Christine Van Der Hurd

 Design in New York

 Christine’s success as a textile designer follows her to New York City where her work is commissioned by many designers, including Angelo Donghia and Jack Lenor Larsen.
+New York at the time was intense, edgy, creative and chaotic.

 After designing and producing a one-off carpet, Christine experiences a revelation that becomes an all-enveloping inspiration for her eponymous bespoke textile design firm.
+Her first commission was for Martha Fellows whose architectural practice who came into the gallery, saw her designs and commissioned two rugs for the directors’ headquarters at Harcourt Brace Jovanovich in Florida.

 New Partnerships and Commissions